- Intravenous Sedation

 Patients awake from sedation dentistry feeling rested and without any negative memories of the dental procedure.
 Free from concerns over pain or discomfort, sedation dentistry patients overcome inhibitions and are able to get the treatment they need and the smile they have always wanted!
 If your afraid of the dentist and want to sleep through your dental procedures call us at Modern Dental Group today to make your sedation dentistry appointment.

-We specializes in sedation dentistry.
+We specialize in sedation dentistry.

 Sedation dentistry is a specialty that provides the ultimate comfort during dental treatment.
 It is far more effective than”gas” or “pills”.